proksee-project/proksee-cmd/docs/tutorials/assemble.md

 Erwinia amylovora (p=1.00)
 ```

-The species is estimated using MASH and the species with the most evidence is selected.
+The species is estimated using [RefSeq Masher](https://github.com/phac-nml/refseq_masher) and the species with the most evidence is selected.
 There may be additional high-confidence species reported.
 In this case, the species selected is *Vibrio cholerae*, but there are several other estimations (*Vibrio albensis*, *Atlantibacter hermannii*, etc.) with high confidence.
-As species estimation is somewhat inexact and complicated, we do not immediately flag the reads as being problematic, but instead verify the species later in the pipeline.
+As species estimation is somewhat inexact and complicated, we do not immediately flag the reads as being problematic, but instead verify the species again after contigs are assembled.

 **Read Quality Check**